 - 1/8 tsp cardamom (optional)

-Carefully add the dry ingredients to the wet ingredients.
-Stir well to combine.
+- Carefully add the dry ingredients to the wet ingredients.
+Stir well to combine and mix until all the flour is absorbed.